dataminer33/llmreportanalyzer/README.md

    pip install -r requirements.txt
    \`\`\`

-4. Set up your OpenAI API key:
+4. Set up your OpenAI API and HUGGINGFACE API keys:
-   - Add your OpenAI API key in a file named \`api_keys.py\`:
+   - Add your OpenAI API and HUGGINGFACE API keys in a file named \`constants.py\` in the utils folder:
      \`\`\`python
      OPENAI_API_KEY = 'your_openai_api_key'
+     HUGGINGFACE_API_KEY = 'your_huggingface_api_key'
      \`\`\`

 ## Usage